WuerthPhoenix/tornado/doc/how-to/92-HowTo-Email-Collector.md

 Let's see how our newly configured Email Collector works using a bash shell.

-First we will manually send an email to be intercepted by Tornado like this:
+First we will again manually send an email to be intercepted by Tornado like this:
 ```
-# echo "The email body." | mail -s MySubject eventgw@localhost
+# echo "The email body." | mail -s "Test Subject" eventgw@localhost
 ```

 Event processing should be almost immediate, so you can now look at the result of the match by